-1.5.4 Track Inspector:

-- a.
+- 1.5.4 Rail Safety Inspector Track - a.
 Inspect tracks for defects or regulatory violations; - b.
 Ensure compliance with all federal and state regulations regarding rail and track structures; - c.
 Inspect documentation pertaining to rail inspections and training; - d.
-Inspect documentation pertaining to roadway worker protection training: - e.
-Conduct accident and incident investigations; - f.
+Inspect documentation pertaining to roadway worker protection training; - e.
+Conduct safety event investigations; - f.
 Inspect documentation pertaining to personnel recertification, qualification, and discipline; and - g.
-Document defects and follow up with an additional inspection verify defects were corrected.
+Document defects and follow up with an additional inspection verify defects were corrected. - 1.5.5 Rail Safety Inspector Signal - a.
+Inspect all train control systems electrical and communication equipment; - b.

-1.5.5 Signal Inspector:

-a.
-Inspect all train control systems electrical and communication equipment;

-- b.
 Review all training, qualification, certification, discipline, and defect documentation; - c.
-Conduct accident and incident investigations; - d.
+Conduct safety event investigations; - d.
 Inspect all wayside equipment; and - e.
 Ensure compliance with all federal and state, and/or RTA rules and procedures. - 1.5.6 Risk-based inspections (RBI) will be commensurate with the complexity of each RTA.
 The complexity of the RTA will be based on factors including but not limited to: revenue miles travelled, the number of different type(s) of transit vehicles operated by the RTA, size and age of the system.